bilalwahla/fp-in-scala/README.md

 This is a project about learning Scala as I study through the the book by Paul Chiusano and Runar Bjarnason.

 I have used BDD approach in an attempt to understand explained concepts as well as I could.
-BDD gives me a great playground to experiment.
+BDD gives a great playground to experiment.